 In what capacity did you know or work with her?
 How long did you work together?

-What was her main responsibilities and duties in her role?
+What were her main responsibilities and duties in her role?

-Please let me know any areas of strength that will help her excel in this role, or areas of weakness that might influence her job perform.
+Any areas of strength that will help her excel or areas of weakness that might influence her job perform?

-Tell me about her biggest accomplishment while working with you?
+Tell me about her most significant accomplishment while working with you?

-Why did she leave her role with ABC Company?
+Why did she leave her role with DEF Company?

 Is there anything else you would like me to know about her?